Scientists unveil first image of black hole in all its dark glory

 The M-87 images are the first direct views of a supermassive black hole, or rather the shadow of its event horizon, the boundary that defines where the normal universe ends and the unknowable begins.
 Anything that crosses the event horizon, be it a photon, atomic particle or astronaut, is forever lost to the known universe.

-To see a black hole for the first time, an international team of astronomers created the Event Horizon Telescope, a globe-spanning network of radio telescopes in Hawaii, North, Central and South America, Europe and Antarctica.
+To see a black hole for the first time, the Event Horizon Telescope team used an array of radio telescopes in Hawaii, North, Central and South America, Europe and Antarctica.

 Using a technique known as very long baseline interferometry, precisely timed data from each radio telescope can be combined to produce images comparable to what an Earth-size dish would see.
 The resulting virtual telescope has the highest resolution of any instrument ever built, capable of detecting an object the size of a doughnut on the moon.

-Over a period of 10 days in 2018, the EHT dishes collected about 65 hours of data.
-Those data filled more than a thousand hard drives that were physically shipped to researchers in Europe and the United States for processing and analysis.
+Over a period of 10 days in April 2017, the EHT dishes collected about 65 hours of data.
+Those data filled scores of hard drives that were physically shipped to researchers in Europe and the United States for processing and analysis.

 By imaging the immediate environment of M-87's black hole, EHT astronomers hope to better understand Einstein's theory of general relativity, which makes a variety of predictions about the behavior of black holes and the effects of extreme gravity on the fabric of spacetime.